franczeskow/fb_messenger_bot/README.md

 * messenger_bot.py "name of person you want to message to" "message"
 * make sure that both are in quotes " "
-* if person which you're seanding a message to has changed their facebook nickname you must put this nickname instead of their name, same goes for groups.
+* if person which you're sending a message to has changed their facebook nickname you must put this nickname instead of their name, same goes for groups.

 ## Example